 10 “Must Do” Off The Beaten Track Things To Do In Peru

-Many come to Peru for the Inca Trail, a four day ascent through epic mountain scenery culminating in the hidden ancient ruins of Machu Picchu, but there is so much more to discover in this vast South American country.
-From endless miles of barren desert on the western coast to the dense, humid jungle of the Amazon; high altitude towns that appear in the middle of imposing mountain ranges to high octane deserts brimming with opportunities for adventure.
-Here are 10 absolute must do’s for a traveller getting off the beaten track in Peru.
+Many come to Peru to hike the Inca Trail, a four day ascent through epic mountain scenery culminating in the hidden ancient ruins of Machu Picchu.
+But what else is there to do in Peru?
+Are there off of the beaten track experiences in Peru without the crowds?
+From endless miles of barren desert on the western coast to the dense, humid jungle of the Amazon.
+High altitude towns that appear in the middle of imposing Andean mountain ranges to high octane deserts brimming with opportunities for adventure.
+Here are the top 10 off the beaten track things to do in Peru.